-In this regard, the Strategy of Information System Development was adopted, the Business Continuity Assurance Strategy, exit strategies for activities entrusted to third parties and Information System Security Policy.
-It is also adopted and a whole series of new procedures and guidelines of the quality system, all in accordance with the NBS Decision on the Minimum Standards for Financial Institution Information System Management.
+In this regard, the Strategy of Information System Development was adopted, the Business Continuity Assurance Strategy, Exit strategies for activities entrusted to third parties and Information System Security Policy.
+It is also adopted and a whole series of new procedures and guidelines of the quality system, all in accordance with the NBS Decision on Minimums financial institution information system management standards.

-The Bank completed the PCI DSS certification process, which provided an additional layer of data protection, primarily for the needs of an advanced card business whose establishment is also ongoing.
+The bank completed the PCI DSS certification process, which provided an additional layer of data protection, primarily for the needs of an advanced card business whose establishment is also ongoing.
 The process Compliance with the requirements of the PCI DSS standard initiated not only procedural improvements, but also improvements protection of the information system, which will consequently provide a higher level of protection for both the card business and the Bank's business processes more broadly.